- Share this article on Facebook

-Would acquire Hallmark int'l ops for $350 milEDINBURGH, Scotland -- NBC Universal is poised to announce a $350 million deal to acquire Sparrowhawk Media, the U.K.-based private-equity vehicle that owns the international operations of the Hallmark Channel, sources said Sunday.
-A deal is not yet concluded but will likely be finalized "within days rather than weeks," according to one person familiar with the deal.
+NBC Universal is poised to announce a $350 million deal to acquire Sparrowhawk Media, the U.K.-based private-equity vehicle that owns the international operations of the Hallmark Channel, sources said Sunday.
+A deal is not yet concluded but likely will be finalized “within days rather than weeks,” according to one person familiar with the deal.

 The deal would prove critical to NBC Universal’s expansion plans under CEO Jeff Zucker, who has made overseas revenue growth one of his main priorities.